Human Pose Estimation Using Machine Learning in Python

 Pose estimation

-Pose estimation is a computer vision technique to track the movements of a person or an object.
-This is usually performed by finding the location of key points for the given objects.
-Based on these key points we can compare various movements and postures and draw insights.
-Pose estimation is actively used in the field of augmented reality, animation, gaming, and robotics.
+Pose estimation is a computer vision technique for tracking the movements of a person or an object.
+It is usually performed by finding the location of key points for the given objects.
+We can compare various movements and postures based on these key points and draw insights.
+Pose estimation is used in augmented reality, animation, gaming, and robotics.

-There are several models present today to perform pose estimation.
+Several models are present today to perform pose estimation.
 Some of the methods for pose estimation are given below:

 1. Open pose